melo/docker-perl-alt/README.md

 associate `cpanfile.snapshot`.

-You should be able to just copy&paste this sample `Dockerfile` to your own app work directory, adjust the `apk add` lines to make sure that you add any packaged dependencies you might need.
+You should be able to just copy&paste this sample `Dockerfile` to your app work directory, and adapt the `apk add` lines to make sure that you add any packaged dependencies you might need.
 If you don't need any package dependencies, you can just remove those lines altogether.

 ```Dockerfile
 ### First stage, just to add our package dependencies.
 We put this on a